IgniteUI/igniteui-angularjs/README.md

 |igDateEditor.events.keypress | `<ig-date-editor event-keypress="keypressHandler">`  |

 ## Controller Initialization
-Each control also implements a custom attribute directive where the attribute name is formed by splitting each capital letter in the control name with the `-` symbol (this naming convention follows the standard Angular normalization process) and the attribute value corresponds to the scope object holding the control options.
+Each control also implements a custom attribute directive where the attribute name is formed by splitting each capital letter in the control name with the `-` symbol (this naming convention follows the standard AngularJS normalization process) and the attribute value corresponds to the scope object holding the control options.

 #### Examples: